How does it feel to save lives?

-Technology solves man problems nowadays.
-We just need to be open to test the inventions and stay open-minded.
-I encourage you to share this interview with the world, as there are many people who need similar help.
+Technology solves man problems nowadays, but we just need to be open to test the inventions and stay open-minded.
+I encourage you to share this interview with the world, as there are many people who seriously need help of this sort.

 What’s in the episode?

 - How to quit your job and make some serious impact?

 - Is it possible to turn an educational project turned into a successfully company?

 - Bootstrapping a startup.